tacibey/kraffe-roasters/src/content/blog/en/gas-vs-electric-coffee-roasters.md

 For a broader comparison of machines, see: <u><a href="/blog/how-to-compare-commercial-coffee-roasters">How to Compare Commercial Coffee Roasting Machines</a></u>

 Capacity planning also affects heat source choice.
 Larger roasters typically benefit more from gas systems.
-For detailed production planning, see: <u><a href="/blog/coffee-roaster-capacity-guide">coffee roaster capacity</a></u>
+For detailed production planning, see: [**How to Choose the Right Coffee Roaster Capacity**](https://krafferoasters.com/blog/how-to-choose-the-right-coffee-roaster-capacity/).

 ---